 Split is an outstandingly successful fusion of ancient history with a modern way of life and is ideally situated to explore the islands of Brac and Hvar, as well as the quaint Medieval town of Trogir, further up to Zadar, Krka and Kornati National Parks and the stunning coastline of the Makarska Riviera.

-We often recommend Split features in the itinerary for guests wishing to take a two centre holiday.
-There is plenty here for a 3 day break.
+We often recommend Split or Trogir features in the itinerary for guests wishing to take a two centre Croatia holiday.
+There is plenty here for at least a 3 day break.
 Either is also the ideal adjunct for Cruise and Stay Holidays as well.

 Nearly 2,000 years ago, the Emperor Diocletian built his retirement summer palace in Split (and was actually the only Roman Emperor to live to see his retirement!).
 It is within these walls that the town may now be found.
 It’s well worth taking a guided tour of the Palace – the local historians can really illustrate the Roman way of life; many of the Palace’s nooks and crannies could be missed by those not ‘in the know’.

 Now a UNESCO World Heritage Site, Split has plenty of lively bars, cafes and restaurants, as well as a fabulous promenade overlooking the marina.
 What better place to sit with a drink and watch some of the most amazing yachts berth and depart.
 There are often open air concerts and events taking place on the Riva Promenade.

 Within approximately an hour and half on the ferry from the port of Split is the stunning island of Brac with the famous Golden Horn (Zlatni Rat) beach.